 ANTH 1102.
 Introduction to Anthropology.
 An introduction to the origins, evolution, and present-day adaptations of the world's peoples.
 Emphasis is on the study of fossils, archaeological remains, and culturally diverse life ways.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 ANTH 1104.
 Introduction to Archaeology.
 An introduction to the methods, goals, and theoretical concepts of archaeology.
 Archeological interpretations of human societies using material remains are explored.
 Topics include the history of archaeology; developing a research design field methods, laboratory analyses, chronology, exaction, and analytical techniques.
-Prerequisites: SOCI 1101 or ANTH 1102 and passing or exempting MATH 0987 or MATH 0989.
+Prerequisites: SOCI 1101 or ANTH 1102 and completing or exempting Support-level MATH.
 3-0-3